Planning a road trip around Iceland? Well aren’t you in for a treat!

 Vik → Höfn

 Get back into the car and head towards Höfn!
 The theme of the day will be impressive glaciers and fascinating glacier lagoons!
-Don’t miss:

-- Fjallsárlón & Jökulsárlón – these two glacier lagoons are fascinating!
+The afternoon can be spent at Fjallsárlón & Jökulsárlón – these two glacier lagoons are fascinating!
 Whilst the former is less-known and thus less-crowded, the latter is definitely the most impressive.
 I could have easily stayed there for a while longer, just watching the icebergs slowly drift to the ocean.
 Don’t forget to cross over the road to see Diamond Beach, where huge icebergs wash up upon the shore!

 Spend your night in… Höfn